 Forty percent of employees would feel more motivated by recognition.

 Despite this, 82% of employees don’t feel that their managers recognize them enough for their contributions.
 When managers do take the time to recognize their employees, engagement increases by 60%.
-See what a culture of recognition could look like at your company.

 Meaning, you need to offer options that are both relevant and unique to someone’s individual needs, desires, and motivators.
-One of the most impactful ways to achieve this is through employee recognition programs that enable personalization and choice.
+One of the most impactful ways to achieve this is through employee motivation programs that enable personalization and choice.

 If employees are motivated by fame, celebrate them at a company all-hands meeting.